Every investor has a preferred investment style that’s based on their own unique goals, risk appetite and investing timeline.

 Built for regular investing

 Investing regularly, also known as dollar-cost averaging, is key to growing wealth over time.
-With Syfe Core, you can invest any amount you prefer and thereafter, set up a recurring bank transfer to deposit funds on a regular basis.
+With Syfe Core, you can transfer any amount you prefer and thereafter, set up a recurring bank transfer to start investing on a regular basis.

 Think of it as a regular savings plan (RSP) but with absolutely no minimum investment amount or sales charge per transaction.
 In fact, Syfe absorbs all brokerage commissions, making Core portfolios more cost efficient than investing in the underlying ETFs on your own.